Remitly Review: Rates, Fees & Safety 2024

 Is Remitly trustworthy?

-While maintaining an OK rating, too.
+While maintaining an excellent rating, too.

 I’d say you could trust your money with a company that has that many reviews.